Should I Quit My Job? These 2 Questions Will Help You Decide.

-When a client tells me they’ve quit their job, it makes my day!
+When a client tells me they really thought about the question, "Should I quit my job" and then did, it makes my day!
+Here's why...

-But that’s usually because it’s come about after they’d been stuck in an untenable situation that was never going to change, and they’d finally built up the courage and confidence to leave.
+It’s usually come about after they’d been stuck in an untenable situation that was never going to change, and they’d finally built up the courage and confidence to leave.

 That’s not to say, however, that leaving is always the answer when you’re unhappy at work.